Richard Greene: Early life

-Greene of Irish and Scottish ancestry, and was born in Plymouth, Devon, England.
-He was raised Roman Catholic, attending Cardinal Vaughan Memorial School (Kensington, London), which he left at age 18.
+Greene was born in Plymouth, Devon, England.
+He was raised Roman Catholic, attending Cardinal Vaughan Memorial School (Kensington, London), which he left at 18.
 His aunt was actress Evie Greene.
 His father, Richard Abraham Greene and his mother, Kathleen Gerrard, were both actors with the Plymouth Repertory Theatre.
 He was the grandson of Richard Bentley Greene and a descendant of four generations of actors.

 It has been stated elsewhere that he was the grandson of the inventor William Friese-Greene, (credited by some as the inventor of cinematography) but this was found to be false, as a result of two parallel lines of genealogical research, conducted by the British Film Institute and Paul Pert respectively, the latter being subsequently published in 2009.

 Career

-He started his stage career as a spear carrier in Shakespeare's Julius Caesar in 1933.
+Greene started his stage career as a spear carrier in Shakespeare's Julius Caesar at the Old Vic in 1933.
 A handsome young man, Greene added to his income by modelling shirts and hats.

-His professional career began at the age of 15, with a walk-on role in Julius Caesar at the Old Vic.
-He did some modelling work and appeared in a stage production of Journey's End and had a small role in Sing As We Go (1934), He joined the Jevan Brandon Repertory Company in 1936 with whom he appeared in Antony and Cleopatra.
+He appeared in a stage production of Journey's End and had a small role in Sing As We Go (1934).
+He joined the Jevan Brandon Repertory Company in 1936, appearing in Antony and Cleopatra.
 He won accolades in the same year for his part in Terence Rattigan's French Without Tears, which brought him to the attention of MGM, Alexander Korda and Darryl F. Zanuck, who all made offers for films.
 On 17 January 1938 Greene signed with Fox.

 20th Century Fox

 At 20, he joined 20th Century Fox as a rival to MGM's Robert Taylor.
 His first film for Fox was John Ford's Four Men and a Prayer (1938).
 Greene was a huge success, especially with female film goers, who sent him mountains of fan mail which at its peak rivalled that of Fox star Tyrone Power.

 Greene co-starred with Sonia Henie in My Lucky Star (1938) and was reunited with Ford in Submarine Patrol (1939).
 Zanuck put him in Kentucky (1938) with Loretta Young and Walter Brennan.

 Greene was the romantic male lead in the Shirley Temple vehicle The Little Princess (1939) and was Sir Henry Baskerville in the 1939 Sherlock Holmes film The Hound of the Baskervilles.
 The film marked the first pairing of Basil Rathbone and Nigel Bruce as Sherlock Holmes and Dr. Watson, but it was Greene who was top billed.

-Greene had a support part in Stanley and Livingstone (1939) with Spencer Tracy and the lead in Here I Am a Stranger (1939).
+Greene had a supporting part in Stanley and Livingstone (1939) with Spencer Tracy and the lead in Here I Am a Stranger (1939).
 He co-starred with Alice Faye and Fred MacMurray in Little Old New York (1940) and supported Vera Zorina in I Was an Adventuress (1940).
 He had failed to become a major star but he was still playing leads in "A" movies when World War II began.